AjaxGb/AllNightBBCode/.github/ISSUE_TEMPLATE/bug_report.md

 **Browser and Plugin (please complete the following information):**
  - Your browser [e.g. Chrome, Firefox]
- - Your userscript plugin [e.g. Tampermonkey]
+ - Your userscript plugin [e.g. Tampermonkey, Violentmonkey]
+ - Your version of the script [e.g. 0.1]

 **Additional context**
 Add any other context about the problem here.